 Nominating and Governance Committee.
 Drs.
 Goldfischer and Evnin and Mr. Klingenstein serve on our nominating and governance committee.
-Dr. Goldfischer is the chair.
-Mr. Griffin may be invited as an observer on the nominating and governance committee at the discretion of the committee.
+Dr. Goldfischer is the chair and Mr. Griffin is an observer.
 The nominating and governance committee's responsibilities include:

-- identifying individuals qualified to become members of our board of directors; - · recommending to our board the persons to be nominated for election as directors and to each of our board's committees; - reviewing and making recommendations to our board with respect to management succession planning; - developing, updating and recommending to our board corporate governance principles and policies; - · overseeing the evaluation of our board; and - reviewing and making recommendations to our board with respect to director compensation.
+- · identifying individuals qualified to become members of our board of directors; - recommending to our board the persons to be nominated for election as directors and to each of our board's committees; - reviewing and making recommendations to our board with respect to management succession planning; - · developing, updating and recommending to our board corporate governance principles and policies; - · overseeing the evaluation of our board; and - · reviewing and making recommendations to our board with respect to director compensation.